 >LAN:IPAD "192.168.14.178" >LAN:IPAD?
-CURRENT

--Sets the static IP address

-Queries the current IP address.
+CURRENT "192.168.14.170" -Sets the static IP address -Queries the current IP address.

-Opening an ethernet (TCP/IP) connection
+Opening a LAN / ethernet (TCP/IP) connection

 When connecting the instrument1 to a local network it will try to retrieve an IP address via DHCP.
 The network administrator should preferably lock an IP address to the instrument in the router.
 Alternatively, a fixed IP address can be set using the IPADdress command (see 6.3.1).
 If it is not possible to discover the instrument's IP address on the local network, it will be necessary first to connect via the USB/serial interface.